Too small to fail: How startups can grow in recessions

 Patrick McKensie is too small to fail.

 Think Patrick is alone?
 Balsamiq Studios is growing even faster.
-After their user interface mock-up design product netted $162k in their first year of business, today they’re making so much money they’re embarassed about it.
+After their user interface mock-up design product netted $162k in their first year of business, today they’re making so much money they’re embarrassed about it.
 They pulled in $35k during the first week of April alone.

 Balsamiq Studios is too small to fail.